The SATA interface, which is one of the primary interfaces for connecting hard drives, has different versions. The most recent version being SATA 3.

 Angled SATA Cables

-Often gaming motherboards and motherboards intended for neat and clean cable management have the SATA ports located on the edge, thus making the use of angled SATA cables feasible.
+Often gaming motherboards and motherboards intended for neat and clean cable management have the SATA ports located on edge, thus making the use of angled SATA cables feasible.

 eSATA is NOT the Same as SATA

-However, eSATA never really picked up and the USB interface advanced in leaps and bounds.
+However, eSATA never really picked up, and the USB interface advanced in leaps and bounds.

 Final Words

-However, as detailed above when it comes to performance between SATA 2 vs SATA 3, there is no difference at all.
+However, as detailed above, when it comes to performance between SATA 2 vs. SATA 3, there is no difference at all.